bradylowe/slac-test-beam-quartz-analysis/README.md

  - This file makes it possible to get a good fit to all the data runs while only needing to enter the run number as input (user-friendly).
  - For tandem runs, the last two values are downstream signal mean and rms.
- - For stack runs with tungsten, the last two values are fit low and high bounds.
+ - For benchmark runs with tungsten, the last two values are fit low and high bounds.

 ### signal_by_hv_and_pmt.csv:
  - This file holds the signal size for one PE